 Owners must annually submit certifications and reports to remain in compliance with program requirements.
 The owner will be required to prepare and submit to OHFA an Annual Owner Certification (AOC) which certifies that for the preceding 12-month period the project met the requirements of 26 U.S.C. §42.
 26 C.F.R. §1.42-5(c)(1) lists the annual certification requirements.
 Owners are required to submit the AOC and Tenant Data to OHFA electronically.
 Owner reports are due March 1 of each year unless amended by OHFA.
-Refer to OHFA's Compliance Policies webpage in the Annual Reporting section for current information and requirements.
+Importantly, Owners must report all code violations issued by local/municipal code enforcement agencies as a part of the Annual Owner Certification (AOC) submission process.
+Failure to report code violations at AOC submission is grounds for noncompliance with the LIHTC program and OHFA guidelines.
+Refer to OHFA's Compliance Policies webpage in the Annual Reporting section for current information and requirements as may be amended from time to time.